Jeremyethridge/cpp_practice/notes.md

 - RAM (Random access memory) - Memory is divided into a text and data segment, Data is static and dynamic, static is uninitialized and initialized, dynamic is stack and heap.

+- ROM (Read Only Memory) - Non-volatile memory that is stored without power

 Text segment or code segment contains the instructions for executing the program (readonly)- fixed size, read directly from executable, also stores literals
 Static Memory - uninitialized vs initialized - Initialized data segment or data segment holds initialized global and static varables. fixed in size, read directly from executable Read/write excessable, data can be modified.
 Uninitialized data segment (BSS - Block started by symbol ) fixed size, read/write data in BSS segment is initialzied to 0 BSS can just store the size of the array and the 0s are implicit whereas if its initialized it will be read directly from the executable.